Flowers Safe for Dogs: The Complete UK Guide

 All parts toxic - large amounts can be fatal

-Bluebells are an iconic British wildflower and they are toxic to dogs.
+Bluebells are an iconic British wildflower and they are highly toxic to dogs.
 All parts of the plant cause stomach upset, and in larger quantities the effects can be serious or fatal.
-Dogs taken for bluebell wood walks in April and May should be kept under close supervision and prevented from eating any ground level vegetation.
+Dogs taken for bluebell wood walks in April and May should be kept under close supervision and prevented from eating any ground-level vegetation.

 Symptoms: vomiting, diarrhoea, disorientation, and in large ingestions, collapse.
 Treat as an emergency.